17 Dependencies

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

 Having categorized and prioritized our requirements, we’re getting closer to building a development plan.
 However, there are a few things we still need to do.
-First, we need to review our existing requirements to determine if any of them depend on another.
+First, we need to review our existing requirements to determine if any depend on another.
 That is, we need to review each requirement and then consider if implementing it depends on some other requirement being completed first.

 Consider the list of activities to the right that you might need to complete before you arrive in class.
-Assuming you have to complete all of these activities, which would you logically do first?
+Assuming you have to complete all these activities, which would you logically do first?

 In the same way, we need to consider each of our requirements and the logical order in which they need to be implemented.
-This will be a much bigger job than what we’ve just done with our list of morning activities, but it is an essential step toward creating a development plan for our project.
+This will be a much bigger job than we’ve just done with our list of morning activities, but it is an essential step toward creating a development plan for our project.

-To develop a list of dependencies, we need to have a really good sense of all of our requirements and how each one fits within the order of things.
+To develop a list of dependencies, we need to have a good sense of our requirements and how each fits within the order of things.
 Sometimes it helps to draw by hand a requirements tree like the one on the following page (assuming you don’t have too many requirements).
 If you have a lot of requirements, however, it might make sense to use some flowchart software.

 How do we do this?
 We do this by renumbering our requirements so that those with no dependencies are listed first, and those with many dependencies are listed last.